Inflatable boat repair paint for restoring old inflatables inflatable dinghies zodiac inflatable boats

 BASECOAT

 Surface preparation must provide a clean dry material free from mildew, oil, wax or grease.
 Leaks other than pinhole size must be repaired prior to application.
 If mildew is present wash boat thoroughly with a solution of one part household bleach and three parts soapy water.
-PVC boats need to have a mechanical bond with the basecoat and require a scuffing with a 3M pad or equivalent prior to application.
-It is recommended to scuff hypalon boats also but it is not required.
-Boats should be wiped with a cloth damp with xylene immediately before application.
+Boats need to have a mechanical bond with the basecoat and require a scuffing with a 3M pad or equivalent prior to application.
+Boats should be wiped with a clean, dry cloth immediately before application.
 After surface is cleaned, dried, prepared and repaired, begin application of Basecoat.

 Stir well.
-When applying you may thin up to 10% with Xylene so that the basecoat goes on smoothly and the brush does not pull.
 Coat worn and problem areas first.
 Deflate boat until flaccid.
 Allow to fully dry.
 (24hrs minimum) Fully inflate and test for missed pinhole leaks.
 Rinse, dry and repeat application to any problem areas.
 Allow 24 hrs for any problem areas to dry, then paint a complete coat over entire tube surface area.
-Cleanup is with Xylene.
-Allow basecoat to fully cure before application of topcoat.
-Depending on temperature and humidity this could be from 24hrs to one week.
-Avoid application in high humidity or apply inside in area or shop with controlled humidity.
-Avoid application if raining out.
+Cleanup is with water.
 Proceed to topcoat application

 TOPCOAT

-It is very important to make sure the BASECOAT is completely cured before the TOPCOAT is applied.
-In dry hot weather this is 24hrs.
-If it is cold and damp it may take a week or more.
-When basecoat is dry there should only be a slight smell of xylene.
 Surface must be clean and dry as well as free from wax, grease, oil and mildew before application.
 Do not apply outside if rain is forecast within 12 hours.
 Stir well, Allow 3-4 hours for topcoat to dry before applying second coat (if required).
 SRC Topcoat cleans up with warm soapy water.
-(Avoid application in high humidity or apply inside in area or shop with controlled humidity.
-Avoid application if raining out.)

 Back to Top